Research in Liver Disease

 Fatty liver disease.
 GI faculty are engaged in studies to improve the diagnosis and treatment of fatty liver disease and identify risk factors for disease progression.
 (Bilal Hameed, Danielle Brandman, Jennifer Price, Norah Terrault)

 Health services research in liver disease.
 GI faculty assess how ethnic and social background affects patient understanding of liver disease and influences access to care and patient decisions about medical treatment.
 (Mandana Khalili)

 Liver cancer.
 GI faculty study outcomes of liver transplantation for liver cancer and assess the efficacy of treatments designed to improve eligibility for transplantation in the setting of liver cancer.
 (Francis Yao)

 Liver transplantation.
 GI faculty study many factors affecting outcomes of liver transplantation including gender, age, hepatitis infection and liver cancer.
 They also study the development of fatty liver disease after liver transplantation.
 (Danielle Brandman, Bilal Hameed, Jennifer Lai, Norah Terrault, Francis Yao)

 Viral hepatitis.
 GI faculty study the epidemiology and natural history of viral hepatitis and how immune factors affect responses to hepatitis viruses.
 They also investigate the impact of viral hepatitis on the development of metabolic diseases such as diabetes, and how viral hepatitis influences outcome after liver transplantation.
 They are actively involved in treatment trials of new antiviral agents.
-(Mandana Khalili, Alexander Monto, James Ryan, Norah Terrault).
+(Mandana Khalili, Alexander Monto, Jennifer Price, James Ryan, Norah Terrault).